KNOWN BY NAME, CALLED BY GOD

 Immanuel means God with us.
 Isiah 9:6 speaks of his birth and place in our lives.
 "A child is born to us.
 A son is given to us.
 And he will be our ruler.
 He will be called, Wonderful Counselor, Mighty God, Eternal Father, Prince of Peace."

-and the Life of Jesus
+The Nazarite Vow and The Life of Jesus

 Being raised as a Nazarite from birth spoke of a life separate from all sin and being devoted to God.
 The outward features of abstaining from wine, not cutting one's hair, or not coming in contact with a dead body represented something much deeper.